Code-Institute-Submissions/kind-soul-yoga/README.md

 3. I selected the _master branch_ as my source.
 4. This deployed my project on GitHub Pages and allowed me to share the live website.

-More information can be found on the following link: Configuring a publishing source for your GitHub Pages site (link).
+More information on Github Pages can be found [here](https://pages.github.com/).

 ## Cloning